show-karma/karma-gap-sdk/readme.md

 ## Contact Us

-If you have any questions on SDK usage, join our discord to get help: https://discord.com/invite/X4fwgzPReJ
+If you have any questions on SDK usage, join [our discord](https://discord.com/invite/X4fwgzPReJ) to get help